Canonical Correlation Forests: Canonical Correlation Forests

+Each leaf node is itself defined by a local prediction model $\theta_j : \mathbb{R}^D \rightarrow \mathbb{V}$.\footnote{Technically speaking, the prediction space of individual trees need not be same as that of forest, see for example \cite{criminisi2011decision}.
+However, we omit consideration of this scenario for clarity.} Although more complicated leaf models are possible, using for example logistic regression \citep{gama2004functional} or kernels \citep{geurts2006kernelizing}, in this paper we only consider the case where the leaf model is a deterministic assignment to the average of the outputs reaching that leaf in the training set.
+Specifically

+such that the tree's prediction is independent of the input, given the leaf assignment.
+We therefore drop the dependence on $x$, such that each leaf node is fully defined by its identifier $j$ and prediction $\theta_j \in \mathbb{V}$.

-As for RFs, out of sample prediction is done using an equally weighted voting scheme of the tree predictions.
-The predictive probability assigned to a certain class is thus the number of trees that predicted that class divided by the total number of trees.
+As with RFs, out of sample prediction in CCFs is done using an equally weighted voting scheme of the tree predictions.
+Slightly abusing notation, let $t_i \left(x\right) \in \mathbb{V}$ denote the prediction of $t_i$ for input $x$.
+The forest's prediction is then given by